 A Statement from the Vice Provost for Education

-The Leonard Gelfand Center for Service Learning and Outreach serves as a bridge between Carnegie Mellon and the community, enabling faculty, students and staff to share their time and expertise to impact the educational experiences of many children and adults.
+The Leonard Gelfand Center for Service Learning and Outreach serves as a bridge between Carnegie Mellon and the community, providing opportunities for faculty, students and staff to share their time and expertise to impact the of children and adults in the community.

-I am grateful to Mark Gelfand for his generous support of this Center; his gift supports Carnegie Mellon’s mission of “service to society and transfer of knowledge.”
-I also acknowledge long-term gifts of other alumni, Bernard Meisner and Paul Kelly, and friends of CMU, Paul Walker and Jennifer Wheary, which also support these efforts.
+I am grateful to alumnus Mark Gelfand S ‘73 for his generous funding of this Center.
+His gift supports Carnegie Mellon’s mission to “impact society in a transformative way by engaging with partners.”
+I also acknowledge gifts of other Carnegie Mellon alumni, including Bernard Meisner S ’71, Paul Kelly E ‘77, and Noelle DC ‘82 and David Conover E ’79, ‘81, which enable these efforts.

 You are invited to explore the programs and activities shared on this web site.
 Please reach out to the Gelfand Center staff to learn more or to share your ideas for future partnerships.